MoSchaeffler/freeEnergyCalculation/example/README.md

 ```

 Run this script after preparing your trajectory data, and you will obtain the free energy landscape in `min.data` and `ts.data`.

-## Data Format

-For more details regarding dimensionaltity reduction via the DRID metric see: https://github.com/MoSchaeffler/DRIDmetric